 Maybe after I write my gift to my second…

-As the mama of a toddler, (and soon a new infant), writing fits into the cracks of life, those minutes while her eyes shut or someone else watches her.
+As the mama of a preschooler and infant, writing fits into the cracks of life, those minutes while their eyes shut or someone else watches them.
 Even as I type now, my family sleeps upstairs, unaware of the words pouring out of my heart.

 I’m a writer, teacher, mama, yogi.
 I don’t have it all figured out, but that’s what makes it all worthwhile.